 The Cult of the Vault Challenge might just seem like they used some kickass words in rhyme, but the symbols are hidden so well and in such random and ridiculous places that you are bound to look up at least one of them just to complete one, let alone all of them.
 The only way to complete the entire achievement, especially the really long ones (such as the Sanctuary one) is to either search every nook and cranny of the entire game, or collaborate with a bunch of other people.
 In short, you either become a highly obsessed cultist trying to find all these symbols, or you form your own cult looking for them.

-When you defeat Wilhelm, Angel notes that you're stronger than the 4 vault hunters of the first game.
+When you defeat Wilhelm, Angel notes that you're stronger than the four Vault Hunters of the first game.
 At that point in the game, you're likely around Lv.
 16-18, which means you have 700-900 HP, the only stat that grows automatically with levels.
-In Borderlands 1, a Lv.
+In the first Borderlands, a Lv.
 50 character had about the same amount of HP!
-You're literally more resilient than the first four vault hunters!
-Comparing the backstory of both generations of Vault Hunters reflect that.
-Roland left the Crimson Lance as young soldier, while Axton is a seasoned veteran.
-Lilith taught her Siren powers herself and was mostly an adventurer, while Maya spend her entire youth training her powers under guidance of a religious order that has researched Sirens.
-Mordecai was only traveling around for hunting and looting, while Zero is a professional assassin with a long history of jobs.
+You're literally more resilient than the first four Vault Hunters!
+Comparing the backstory of both generations of Vault Hunters reflects this; Roland left the Crimson Lance as a young soldier, while Axton is a seasoned veteran.
+Lilith taught her Siren powers to herself and was mostly an adventurer, while Maya spent her entire youth training her powers under the guidance of a religious order that has researched Sirens.
+Mordecai was only traveling around for hunting and looting, while Zer0 is a professional assassin with a long history of jobs.
 Brick is a badass normal brawler, while Krieg is an escaped lab experiment and Salvador has killed Psychos on Pandora before Brick was even born.
 Even Gaige has the advantage of being a genius at technology.
-All new vault hunters are either more experienced or are more suited by nature than the previous ones.
+All the new Vault Hunters are either more experienced or are more suited by nature than the previous ones.